 At this point we’re all aware of the recent vape ban legislation that got squeezed into last year’s Omnibus bill for corona relief.
 And we’re all aware that main carriers like UPS, USPS, FedEx, and DHL will soon not be able to legally deliver vape products.
 But maybe not everyone is aware of how to get around these restrictions.
 Fear not, there are alternate options to get around the vape mail ban.

 Is it the end of an era?
-As of April, USPS, UPS, FedEx, and DHL will no longer deliver vape products like delta-8 THC through the mail.
+In a few weeks, USPS, UPS, FedEx, and DHL will no longer deliver vape products like delta-8 THC through the mail.
 Luckily, many companies are already working on new ways to get you your products, but until the kinks are worked out, best to stock up now.
 So, check out our awesome Delta-8 THC deals and let us send them out to you before the ban begins.

 What is this vape mail ban?